CHI-CityTech/Anti-Hate/event_planning/Planning_Outline.md

 - **Nazanine Munroe**: Screened Off continuation or other exhibition
 - **Dan Wong**: Cultural and narrative project opportunities.

-- **Objective**: Establish commitments and discuss how each collaborator can support advertising and event objectives.
+- **Objective**: Establish commitments and discuss how each collaborator can support event objectives.

 ## 4. Define Student Intern Roles and Recruitment (November - December 2023)